heidar/property_search/README.md

 of bedrooms.
 When searching by similar properties the results are ordered by distance.

+### REST API

+#### GET /property.json (index)
+Returns a JSON encoded list of properties.
+Supported query parameters are name, bedroom_count and similar.
+Get all properties with 'flat' in their name:

+    GET /property.json?name=flat

+Get all properties with 2 or more bedrooms and order by bedrooms.

+    GET /property.json?bedroom_count=2

+Get all properties that are similar to property with id 1.
+Similar is defined above.

+    GET /property.json?similar=1

+#### GET /property/1.json (show)
+Returns a single JSON encoded property with the given ID.

 ## Setup
 Once you have a copy of the repository, run bundle install